LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 We have been waiting to liberate

-all of these captive love words.
+all of these captive love letters

+that were never meant to be hid

+behind fears and remorse.